 Bingo is a unique form of charitable gaming in that it falls under the Colorado Secretary of State’s jurisdiction.
 In practical terms, this means easier access – there are several popular bingo halls located in Denver alone.
 Unfortunately, local businesses aren’t allowed to operate online bingo sites, and playing on offshore platforms is classified as the same petty offense as engaging in more hardcore forms of internet gambling.

 What types of gambling are available in CO?

 Colorado legalized land-based gambling in 1990.
 Although the history of gambling in The Centennial State is rather short, Colorado has plenty of tribal and commercial casinos and card rooms, which are mainly located in Black Hawk, Cripple Creek, and Central City.
 Other regulated forms of gambling include state lottery and pari-mutuel horse racing.
 Home games are allowed as long as there is no rake, but the casinos have some rather annoying maximum betting limits.
-Colorado has not regulated its online gambling industry yet.
+Colorado also has legal online sports betting, DFS, and horse racing.

 What laws cover online gambling in Colorado?

 Colorado gambling laws are covered by Section 18 of the Colorado Code, although there is no mention of online casino games and poker in Colorado statues, which means that there’s nothing to stop players from gambling on US-facing offshore gambling sites.

 Yes, Colorado residents and anyone else physically located in the state can access licensed online sportsbooks and DFS sites.
 There are no state-licensed online casinos or online poker rooms.
 And although you’re unlikely to get punished for playing online poker or casino games at offshore gambling sites, you need to understand the risks of gambling at offshore sites.
 Also, keep in mind that the authorities are very serious about punishing illegal gambling operators, both online and offline.